 Office: Hoover 237

 MA, Trinity Evangelical Divinity School

 Teaching and Research Interests: Philosophy of religion; epistemology; metaphysics

-Mark is the author, co-author, or editor of six books: Being at Home in the World (with Phil Smith) (Wipf & Stock, 2011); Apologizing for God: The Importance of Living in History (Cascade Books, 2011); Make/Believing the World(s): Toward a Christian Ontological Pluralism (McGill-Queen's University Press, 2009); Repairing Eden: Humility, Mysticism, and the Existential Problem of Religious Diversity (McGill-Queens University Press, 2005); Rationality and Theistic Belief: An Essay on Reformed Epistemology (Cornell University Press, 1993); and The Logic of Rational Theism: Exploratory Essays (co-edited with William Lane Craig) (Edwin Mellen Press, 1990).
+Mark is the author, coauthor, or editor of seven books: Incarnations of the Heart: Poems and Prose Out of History (Wipf & Stock, 2013); Being at Home in the World (with Phil Smith) (Wipf & Stock, 2011); Apologizing for God: The Importance of Living in History (Cascade Books, 2011); Make/Believing the World(s): Toward a Christian Ontological Pluralism (McGill-Queen's University Press, 2009); Repairing Eden: Humility, Mysticism, and the Existential Problem of Religious Diversity (McGill-Queens University Press, 2005); Rationality and Theistic Belief: An Essay on Reformed Epistemology (Cornell University Press, 1993); and The Logic of Rational Theism: Exploratory Essays (co-edited with William Lane Craig) (Edwin Mellen Press, 1990).
 Other publications include numerous essay-length studies in the fields of philosophical theology, apologetics, epistemology, and irrealism.